Hmmsien/Calculator/README.md

   ```

 # Run
-git clone this repo\
+git clone git@github.com:Hmmsien/Calculator.git\
-To run proj1 make sure you are in the root of the project repository and run `make lab2`.\
+To run this project: make sure you are in the root of the project repository and run `make lab2`.\
 after program display "Enter your equation: "\
 enter your equation through input\
 hit enter to get the result